Guns N’ Roses were in turmoil in 1995.

 It’s a performance which has gone down in history for all the wrong reasons.

-All in all, this is a performance best forgotten.
+All in all, it was a performance to forget.

 He Lost His Mind Today

-“The band were already inside the arena, and I was flying to the show.
+“The band were inside the arena, and I was flying to the show.

-I told the showrunners that my plane had been delayed due to a mechanical fault, but I made it clear that I would still make it in time to play the show, and then they just announced over the P.A. system that the whole concert was cancelled.”
+I told the company that my plane had been delayed due to a mechanical fault, but I made it clear that I would still be there in time, and then they just announced over the P.A. system that the whole concert had been cancelled.”

 His ex-bandmates were less than impressed with these shenanigans.